 until convergence;

-There are many convergence results for ADMM discussed in the literature (refer to (S. Boyd et al., 2010) and references therein).
+Many convergence results for ADMM are discussed in the literature ((Boyd et al., 2010), and references therein).
 Theorem B.6 summarizes the most basic, but still very general, convergence result.

 • dual variable convergence: \(\bm{y}^k\rightarrow\bm{y}^\star\) as \(k\rightarrow\infty\).